martenframework/marten/docs/versioned_docs/version-0.1/deployment/introduction.md

 ### Installing dependencies

 One of the first things you need to do when deploying a Marten project is to ensure that the dependencies of the projects are available.
-In this light, you can leverage the `shards install` command in order to install your project's Crystal dependencies (assuming that Crystal is installed on your destination machine).
-Obviously your project may require the installation of other types of dependencies (such as Node.js dependencies for example), which you have to take care as well.
+In this light, you can leverage the `shards install` command to install your project's Crystal dependencies (assuming that Crystal is installed on your destination machine).
+Obviously, your project may require the installation of other types of dependencies (such as Node.js dependencies for example), which you have to take care of as well.

 ### Compiling your project

-Your project server and [management CLI](../development/management-commands) need to be compiled in order to run your project's server and to execute additional deployment-related management commands (eg. in order to [collect assets](#collecting-assets) or [apply migrations](#applying-migrations)).
+Your project server and [management CLI](../development/management-commands) need to be compiled to run your project's server and to execute additional deployment-related management commands (eg. to [collect assets](#collecting-assets) or [apply migrations](#applying-migrations)).

 When it comes to your project server, you will usually need to compile the `src/server.cr` file (which is automatically created when generating new projects via the [`new`](../development/reference/management-commands#new) management command).
 This can be achieved with the following command: